pgdr/talks/inhouse/PITCHME.md

 completely different project management

 @ul
+* leaders do not grasp the fundamental difference
 * leaders do not understand the complexity
 * leaders do not believe developers' estimates
-* software projects are more like research projects than trad projects
 @ulend

 +++
-#### Software engineering is a craft
+#### Software engineering is a special craft

 ![nobody is on my side](https://raw.githubusercontent.com/pgdr/talks/master/inhouse/side.jpg)